 It has been TSGA’s experience that the best programs develop in communities that have a strong advocate.
 Patients and families need to ask for better resources, and then work with providers and institutions to grow programs.
 If you are interested in learning how to advocate for a Turner syndrome comprehensive care program in your community, connect with TSGA by sending an email to TSGA@TSGAlliance.org.

-Below is a brief overview of each Turner Syndrome Level of Care.
+Below is a brief overview of each Turner Syndrome Level of Care for Pediatric Clinics.
 To see a more detailed list that was created for providers, click HERE.

 This is a self-designated level that is led by either an endocrinologist or geneticist who is working to develop referral sources to specialty care such as cardiology, neuropsychology, and more.
 Level 1 Providers follow current TS Care Guidelines and share information to connect families with local and/or national advocacy organizations.